Next Lesson - Introduction to Neoplasia

 Atrophy is the opposite of hyperplasia and hypertrophy, in essence, it is the shrinkage of tissue.
 This can happen by a decrease in cell number and/or cell size.

-Atrophy occurs physiologically in involution - when a tissue reduce in size after having increased in size.
+Atrophy occurs physiologically in involution, when a tissue reduces in size after having increased in size.
 For example, the uterus and breasts both reduce in size post-pregnancy.
 Atrophy will also occur with old age.
 When an individual gets older, most systems and tissues undergo some level of atrophy.

 Pathological atrophy can happen through catabolic metabolism due to malnutrition, whether this be caused by diseases such as cancer or by nutritional deficit.
 It can also occur due to inactivity, pressure, ischaemia, and chronic inflammation.